Elias Díaz Player Props: Rockies vs. Red Sox

-The Colorado Rockies, including Elias Diaz (.111 batting average in his past 10 games), battle starting pitcher James Paxton and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+The Colorado Rockies, including Elias Diaz (.189 slugging percentage in past 10 games, including zero homers), take on starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Padres.
+In his previous game, he went 1-for-4 with an RBI against the Red Sox.

 Elias Díaz Game Info & Props vs. the Red Sox